 Frisbie Memorial Hospital et al v.
 Sebelius.
 Six hospitals, Frisbie, Wentworth-Douglas, Exeter, LRGH, Southern NH, and St. Joseph's, filed suit on October 10, 2013 in federal court in an Administrative Procedures Act challenge to CMS's approval of two SPAs submitted in 2010 that authorized the State to add the current 2008 rates for inpatient and outpatient care.
 The plaintiffs allege that the notice of these proposed SPAs did not state that these rates would be embedded in these SPAs.
 The State is not a defendant in this lawsuit.
 These SPAs, however, are important to the State and the State will seek permission to intervene.
 If the plaintiffs are successful, additional claims would likely be made against the State for the period from November 2010 until March 20, 2012.
 The court granted the State's motion to intervene as an interested party.
 On June 23, 2014, the plaintiffs filed a motion to stay to provide time to implement the MET settlement (see Catholic Medical Center et al v.
 DRA).
 In addition, because St. Joseph's was not a party to the MET settlement, the stay is designed to provide St. Joseph's time to obtain new legal counsel, and determine if it will continue with the litigation on its own.
 The stay remains in effect.
 Pursuant to the settlement agreement with twenty-five hospitals, any judgment against the State from litigation brought by St. Joseph's will be paid by the settling hospitals, up to a cap of \$4.5 million.
-Although it is not expected that the claim by St. Joseph's will exceed \$4.5 million, it is not possible to predict the outcome of this case at this time.
+St. Joseph's has since settled with the State (see St. Joseph's Hospital v.
+Dept. of Revenue Administration), agreeing to the terms of the global settlement.
+The parties then filed a motion for administrative closure.
+Pursuant to both the global agreement and St. Joseph's agreement, this matter has been administratively closed subject to a right to bring forward the action.
+If funding for fiscal years 15, 16, and 17 as set out in the global agreement is met, the plaintiffs will move to dismiss this action, with prejudice, by July 1, 2018.
+Although it is expected that the agreed upon funding will be appropriated, it is not possible to predict the outcome of this case at this time.